About the Assessment & Stabilization Teams

 - Systemic analysis, consultation and support

-Once a referral is received, the ASF will work with eligible referred individuals and their service/support team to conduct a comprehensive assessment of the needs of the person, develop a person-centered cross-systems stabilization plan, and provide training and support in order to reach sustained stabilization for the individual and their system of care.
+Once a referral is received, the ASF will work with eligible referred individuals and their service/support team to conduct a comprehensive assessment of the needs of the person, develop a person-centered cross-systems crisis prevention and intervention, and provide training and support in order to reach sustained stabilization for the individual and their system of care.
 Consistent with the department’s vision, TN START AST will maintain strong community inclusion values with the goal of helping individuals remain in their home or community placement while ensuring that person-centered services and supports are right-sized to allow the individual to live the lives they envision for themselves.